mbakereth/django-coffeeshop/README.md

 The first link should show the Coffee Shop Application.
 The second link will show a very simple page to confirm the server is running.

-Test Mailcatcher is running
+Test MailCatcher is running
 ---------------------------

 As for real applications, the toy coffee shop occasionally needs to send email.
-This is simulated with Mailcatcher which is running on each of the four VMs.
+This is simulated with MailCatcher which is running on each of the two VMs.

-Mailcatcher is an SMTP implementation that saves emails locally and displays them via a simple web server.
+MailCatcher is an SMTP implementation that saves emails locally and displays them via a simple web server.
 It does not actually send the email.
 The From and To addresses can be anything as no external connection is made.

 The SMTP server is running on port 25 and the web server on port 1080.
-Confirm Mailcatcher is running by visiting
+Confirm MailCatcher is running by visiting

 - [http://10.50.0.2:1080/](http://10.50.0.2:1080/)
 - [http://10.50.0.3:1080/](http://10.50.0.3:1080/)